draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 AFLFeedback and AFLFavoredFeedback compute fitness as a function of code coverage, execution speed, and test case size.
 AFLFavoredFeeback adds an additional factor, "favored", that increases the fitness of the test cases that reach unique areas of the code.
 By increasing the relative weights a particular value, you can alter the fitness computation to more heavily weight faster test cases (speedWeight), smaller test cases (sizeWeight), or favored test cases (favoredWeight).

-Note: SizeWeight and speedWeight are both relative weights for which any value above 0.0 will apply additional weight to size or speed, respectively; setting either of these weights to 0 will remove the component from the computation entirely.
+Note: SizeWeight and speedWeight are both relative weights for which any value above 0.0 will apply additional weight to size or speed, respectively; setting either of these weights to 0 will remove the component from the computation entirely and negative values are not allowed.
 FavoredWeight is a simple multiplier for the whole fitness value for favored test cases, so only values above 1.0 will increase the weight of favored test cases (values of 1.0 and below will disabled the favored computation entirely, though it is preferable to just use the AFLFeedback module instead if favored computations are not desired).

 This an area we are still experimenting with in VMF, but we have found reasonable values for sizeWeight and speedWeight to be in the range of 0.0-10.0.
 What works best on one SUT may not work well for another, as they vary in how much they are effected by test case size or speed (some SUTS are significantly slower with certain inputs, others are more consistent).
 Note the setting these too high will result in a decrease in code coverage by the fuzzer, because the coverage weight remains constant.
 Setting them all to 0 will result in a fuzzer that only computes fitness based on code coverage.